-Last paragraph is a brief summary of the Holocaust.
-Jewish were suffered in the Holocaust, no body care about them.
-Even though the Germans made a lot of excuses for this things, but that doesn't wipe out what they did.
-In my opinion, everybody in the Europe didn’t like Jewish that much.
+The last paragraph is a brief summary of the Holocaust.
+Jew suffered during the Holocaust and no body cared about them.
+Even though the Germans made a lot of excuses for these things, but that doesn't wipe out what they did.
+In my opinion, everybody in Europe didn’t like Jews that much.
 The reason of this I think is because Jewish were smart and rich, they were having business in Europe, and Because when the Germans were hungry for milk and couldn't afford it, Jews would rather dump it than sell it at a lower price.
 Another reason I think is that most of the country in that time was Christian, and Judas who was Jewish sell Jesus who was God’s child to another Jewish judge for death, so people hate Judas and hate Jewish because they think they were arrogant and for the sake of profit.

-What will happen if American soldiers and Soviet Red Army came before fascist killed so many Jewish?
+What will happen if American soldiers and Soviet Red Army came before fascist killed so many Jews?
 Will Jewish grow stronger than now?
 In my opinion, if Germany didn’t coerce Jewish, I think Germany's defeat will be delayed; because there is no money to wage war, to delay the beginning and to put an end to it.
 The massacre intensified the conflict and accelerated the end of the war.
 I couldn’t say that Germany’s defeat will be delayed is a good thing or not, but in any point of view disservice others is not a good action, and you can’t erase what happened.
 There’s a lot of movies talking about this thing, mostly are specifically talking one family or one man, children; like La Vita è bella and The Boy in the Striped Pajamas.
 I think they make movies is to remember those who sacrificed and suffered for this Holocaust.

+Captain’s Notes: Dear Michelle, thank you for choosing such a terrible event in history to write about.
+It’s important that we remember what happened, so we can make sure it never happens again.
+Unfortunately, ethnic cleansing is not just a thing of the past.
+It continues to happen today and closer to home than you might think.
+Of course, governments will always make excuses to justify their terrible actions, just as the Nazis did.
+But we must never accept their lies as the truth.
+About your essay, I have highlighted some of your mistakes red.
+I cannot correct all your mistakes for you.
+Please try your best to corrected everything highlighted in yellow yourself.
+Please pay special attention to verb tense.

+Also, you must always use quotation marks “ ” when quoting a source.
+For example: According to an article titled “They Survived the Holocaust.
+Now They’re Confronting the Virus.” by The New York Times, “the coronavirus has killed more than twice as many people aged 80 and up as it has people under 60.”

+Finally, NEVER EVER copy information directly from a website, paste it into translation software like Baidu, then present the translated text as your own writing.
+This is a real problem.
+First of all, it’s not your writing.
+Second of all, the translation is not accurate.
+Third of all, the teacher will know if you do this and you will get in trouble.